Pramanik26458/software-engineering-journey/Projects/perplexity/README.md

 ]

 // For every message:
-1. Check if query needs web search (keyword detection)
+1. Check if query needs web search (yourword detection)
 2. If yes → call Tavily → get top 4 results with sources
 3. Build system prompt (with or without search results)
 4. Send full conversation history to AI model